 The Rim Walk takes approximately 3/4 hours – if this sounds like too much, shorter trails are available, like the Kings Creek Walk, a shady track leading you along the bottom of the canyon just 2 km return.

-To learn more about Luritja heritage in the Watarrka area, you can join a tour with Karrke, owned and managed by an Indigenous couple from a small community in Central Australia.
-Karrke organizes Indigenous-led cultural experiences, including an overview of seasonal bush tucker food, medicinal plants, and an introduction to the art of dot painting.
+To learn more about Luritja heritage in the Watarrka area, you can join a tour with Karrke, owned and managed by an Aboriginal couple from a small community in Central Australia.
+Karrke organizes Aboriginal-led cultural experiences, including an overview of seasonal bush tucker food, medicinal plants, and an introduction to the art of dot painting.

 This tours offer not only meaningful cultural experiences, they are also a way to support remote communities and allow them to continue living on Country, the place they called home for over 60,000 years.